-CAPPAA is an acronym for Child and Youth Physical, Psychological Endangerment and Maltreatment and Sexual Abuse, Negligent Supervision and Human Rights Disorders.
+CAPPAA is an acronym for Child and Youth Physical, Psychological Endangerment and Maltreatment and Sexual Athlete Abuse, Negligent Supervision and Human Rights violations.
 Children are less than 18 years and Youth are 15-24 years of age.

 The 5 main objectives for the definition of Child Athlete Abuse Syndrome (CAAS) and other associated definitions are: